bob134552/Battlestations/README.md

 The Email Management page allows users to select a primary email to be used, add/remove and verify additional emails if required and change primary email address.

+#### Password Change page

+The Password Change page allows the user to enter their old password and new password twice in order to change their current password.

 #### Social Accounts page